Andrey Rublev: 2021: Mixed doubles Olympic gold, world No. 5

-At the 2021 French Open Rublev was upset in the first round in 5 sets by Jan-Lennard Struff of Germany.
+At the French Open, Rublev was upset in the first round in five sets by Jan-Lennard Struff.

-At the 2021 Wimbledon Championships Rublev reached the fourth round for the first time in his career defeating 26th seed Fabio Fognini.
+At Wimbledon, Rublev reached the fourth round for the first time in his career defeating 26th seed Fabio Fognini.
 This marked the first time three Russian players reached the fourth round at the All England Club since 2006, when Elena Dementieva, Anastasia Myskina and Maria Sharapova made their run.
-He was finally defeated by Márton Fucsovics whom he beat in 5 consecutive meetings between the two since his win at the 2020 French Open including Fucsovics's withdrawal in Qatar.
+He was finally defeated by Márton Fucsovics whom he beat in five consecutive meetings between the two since his win at the 2020 French Open including Fucsovics's withdrawal in Qatar.

 At the 2020 Tokyo Olympics, he won the mixed doubles title with Anastasia Pavlyuchenkova defeating compatriots Aslan Karatsev and Elena Vesnina in the final.
 Rublev was playing mixed doubles for the first time in his professional career and has no plans to continue until the next Olympics.

-At the Western & Southern Open, Rublev reached his second Masters 1000 final defeating Marin Cilic, Gael Monfils, Benoit Paire in the quarterfinals and compatriot and top seed Daniil Medvedev in the semifinal, his maiden win over the World No. 2 and the biggest win of his career.
+At the Western & Southern Open, Rublev reached his second Masters 1000 final defeating Marin Čilić, Gaël Monfils, Benoît Paire in the quarterfinals and compatriot and top seed Daniil Medvedev in the semifinal, his maiden win over the world No. 2 and the biggest win of his career.
 In the final, he lost to Alexander Zverev in straight sets.
 The match, lasting just 59 minutes, was the shortest final contested in the history of the tournament.

-At the final Grand Slam event of the year, the 2021 US Open, Rublev was seeded fifth in lieu of the absence of such players as Rafael Nadal and Dominic Thiem.
-He lost in five sets in the third round to Frances Tiafoe of the United States.
-As a result of this run, he made his Top 5 debut on 13 September 2021.
+At the US Open, Rublev was seeded fifth in lieu of the absence of such players as Rafael Nadal and Dominic Thiem.
+He lost in the third round in five sets to Frances Tiafoe of the United States.
+As a result of this run, he made his top 5 debut on 13 September 2021.

-At the 2021 San Diego Open, he reached his eighth semifinal of the year, defeating 6th seed Diego Schwartzman.
+At San Diego, he reached his eighth semifinal of the year defeating sixth seed Diego Schwartzman.

-At the 2021 BNP Paribas Open, he reached the final in doubles partnering Aslan Karatsev where they were defeated by John Peers/Filip Polasek duo.
+At Indian Wells, he reached the final in doubles partnering Aslan Karatsev where they were defeated by John Peers/Filip Polášek duo.
 As a result, he reached a new career-high ranking in doubles of No. 59 on 18 October 2021.